London Bridge (Lake Havasu City): Reconstruction in Lake Havasu

-On September 23, 1968, the bridge's foundation stone was re-laid at the reconstruction site in Arizona, by Sir Gilbert Inglefield, Lord Mayor of London.
+On September 23, 1968, the bridge's foundation stone was re-laid at the reconstruction site in Arizona by Sir Gilbert Inglefield, Lord Mayor of London.

 A new concrete interior structure was clad in the original stonework.
 The reconstruction took slightly over three years and was completed in late 1971 by Sundt Construction.

 The bridge was not rebuilt over a river, but was put up on land between the main part of the city and Pittsburgh Point, which at that time was a peninsula jutting into Lake Havasu.
 Once completed, a construction company dredged the Bridgewater Channel Canal under the bridge, across the neck of the Pittsburgh Point peninsula.
 The canal separating it from the city made Pittsburgh Point an island.
 As a result, the bridge now traverses a navigable shortcut between the Thompson Bay in Lake Havasu, south of Pittsburgh Point, and the northern part of Lake Havasu.

 Use as a tourist attraction

 After the bridge was reconstructed, prospective buyers of land were attracted to visit the bridge and take a tour of properties for sale.
 Land sales improved, and McCulloch recouped all his expenses on the purchase and shipping of the bridge.
 Since he had obtained the land at no cost, the sale of the properties paid for the bridge and more.
 Recent years have seen much development in the area of the bridge to increase tourist interest.

 The original "English Village" was an open-air mall with a hedge maze and historical museum built in faux-English style.
 It deteriorated over time and sections of the mall were leveled.
 The Lake Havasu City Convention & Visitors Bureau has undertaken a revitalization of the English Village, with conversion of the mall to condos proposed in 2011 by Virtual Realty Enterprises, its current owner.

+On June 16, 2014, The Sun published a false story claiming the bridge was being torn down to build an attraction for selling marijuana and drug paraphernalia to tourists.
+Doug Traub, President & CEO of the Lake Havasu City Convention & Visitors Bureau (now Go Lake Havasu) responded by demanding a retraction.
+The conflict was picked up by publications around the globe.
+After two weeks, the British tabloid removed the story from circulation and printed a correction.